 The current General Plan has a horizon year of 2020 with the exception of the Housing Element which expires October 31, 2013.
 The updated General Plan will have a horizon year of 2035 (with the exception of the Housing Element, as explained above).

 Woodland’s General Plan is implemented more specifically in four geographical areas of the City through four adopted Specific Plans:

 Other land use documents such as infrastructure master plans (streets, storm drainage, sewer, water, etc), economic development plans, and service master plans (parks, police, fire, bicycle, etc) are considered implementing documents for the General Plan.
 They are required under State law to be consistent with the General Plan, but were not adopted as “a part of” the General Plan.

 To the extent that the specific plans or other land use documents will need updating as a result of the update of the General Plan, this will be identified as necessary implementation to follow the adoption of the new general Plan.

 Key Components of the General Plan Update

 The General Plan update is designed to be strategic, reflecting changed conditions and opportunities since the last update, incorporating new state requirements relating to climate changes and sustainability, while carrying forward policies and programs that do not need to be changed.
-The planning process includes outreach to engage the diverse Woodland community, and is being shepherded by a citizens’ Steering Committee, with direction by the Planning Commission and the City Council.
+The planning process includes outreach to engage the diverse Woodland community,and involves a citizens’ Steering Committee, with direction by the Planning Commission and the City Council.
 It will include the following key components: